 Often, in our eagerness to please as a new manager, we take some of the mantras of leadership, (such as being approachable and demonstrating genuine interest) too far and allow the team to steal precious time and take advantage if they are that way inclined.

-So being the best team leader your agents have isn’t about bending over backward every minute of the day.
+So being the best team leader your agents have isn’t about bending over backward.
 You’ll soon feel like you are being pulled in a million different directions.
 People will take advantage, and your boss will be disappointed when you don’t get through the other work you need to do.

 Call center team leaders traits